vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Combobox.md

 ### Working with a remote data source

-You might want to create your dropdown and its items based on a data source, this can be done if you include a `vc-store` inside the combobox referencing your data source, for this example we will take our data from our colors.json, that looks like this:
+You might want to create your dropdown and its items based on a data source, this can be done if you include a `eon-store` inside the combobox referencing your data source, for this example we will take our data from our colors.json, that looks like this:

 ``` [js]
     [